 There are different approaches to planning an event budget.
 As a general rule, here is a basic framework that you can use to determine what will work best for you:

-- Divide your budget into two parts: Create a list of expected costs, and a list of items that already have a fixed budget.
-This will help you keep track of your expenses and maximize your options.
+- • Divide your budget into two parts: Create a list of expected costs, and a list of items that already have a fixed budget.
+For example, if you think you might need a saddle stitch booklet maker to promote your brand and products to all the attendees, get an estimate price and make a note of it.
+Having your expenses jotted down will help you keep track of your expenses and maximize your options.
 Once you’ve established the costs for the must-haves, you can then consider extra services that will make your event stand out.

 - Define the aspects of your event where your budget will be used.
 With most events, you will have associated event venue costs, food and beverage catering, A/V equipment rental, décor, and entertainment.
 Also take into account marketing and advertising costs, staffing expenses, prizes or giveaways, and any other considerations that are specific to your event.